"You say that consciousness is an enhancement of the senses," CP summarized. "And you mean, it makes no decisions."

-I bowed my head.
+I weakened.
 "What happened had to happen as it happened."

 "Why is consciousness so important to many people?"
 He asked again.

 "Because they often think they would decide everything.
-It is not clear to you that the goals of the brain have decided in them.
+They need it for the feeling that they can decide absolutely freely.
+It is not clear to them that the goals of the brain have decided in them.

 "But do people even have control over their consciousness?
 After all that you have done, the brain is infinitely diverse and decides alone and often holistically through the goals. "